 |Mulato chiles are dried Poblanos.
 The name Poblanos pays homage to the native region these chiles were first cultivated which is a city in Mexico called Pueblo.
 Poblano translates to "pepper from Pueblo".
 Dried Mulato chiles are part of the “holy trinity” of Mexican chiles (along with the dried Ancho Chile and the dried Pasilla Chile).
-Mulato Chiles are closely related to the Ancho Chile, which is also a Poblano chile and the difference between the two is when they are harvested.
+Mulato chiles are from the plant species Capsicum annum.

 There are approximately 3 Mulato Chiles per ounce.

 To rehydrate your dried chiles rinse them first with warm water, then fully submerge in warm or hot water and let them soak for 10 minutes to rehydrate.
 Once rehydrated, dice or puree and add to your recipe.
 You can also add them directly to any recipe that that has enough liquid and will cook at least 10 minutes.